pancakeswap/pancake-document/get-started/connection-guide.md

 ## Chrome and Firefox

 1. Open Binance Chain Wallet and click on the network selector at the top.
 The default network will be Binance Chain.
-Choose **Binance Smart Chain** from the list.
+Choose **BNB Smart Chain** from the list.

 ![](<../.gitbook/assets/image (88).png>)